-The start time can be delayed to start cooking at a later time.
-To do this, first press Timer/ Clock (Less) once.
+This feature can be used to delay the start of your cooking.
+To do this, first press Timer (More).

 Enter the desired delay time (up to 99 minutes, 99 seconds) using the Number pads.

 Press Power Level until the desired power level appears in the display.